House of Württemberg: Kingdom

 Due to the political upheavals during the reign of Napoleon I, and being an ally of Napoleon, Württemberg became a part of the Confederation of the Rhine, Duke Frederick II was made Elector in May 1803, he collected and received secularized and mediated dominions, which greatly enlarged his country in territorial extension.
-In January 1806 he was made King of Württemberg.
+In January 1806 he assumed the title of King of Württemberg.

 In 1828 King William I adopted a new house law, the rights and obligations of the ruling family have been established, including the exclusive primogeniture in the male line as well as marriage restrictions on coequal level.

 In 1867 the House created the Royal Dukedom of Urach for a younger cousin, Prince Wilhelm, 1st Duke of Urach, whose parents had married morganatically in 1800, whereby their sons were excluded from ruling the kingdom.
 In 1871 the Royal Dukedom of Teck was created for the same dynastic reason for Francis, Duke of Teck.

 At the end of World War I during the German Revolution all the monarchies in Germany were abolished, King William II abdicated on 30 November 1918.
 When former King William II died in 1921 the senior branch line of the House of Württemberg became extinct, the headship of the House passed to a distant relative, Albrecht, Duke of Württemberg.

 Dynasty

 The line of succession of the house of Württemberg has continued to the present, although the house no longer plays any political role.
-For later rulers, see List of Ministers-President of Württemberg.